michael2012z/BitBible/markdown/KJV/files/Isa.md

 37. So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.

-38. And it came to pass, as he was worshipping in the house of Nisroch his god, that Adrammelech and Sharezer his sons smote him with the sword; and they escaped into the land of Armenia: and Esar–haddon his son reigned in his stead.Armenia: Heb.
-Ararat
+38. And it came to pass, as he was worshipping in the house of Nisroch his god, that Adrammelech and Sharezer his sons smote him with the sword; and they escaped into the land of Armenia: and Esar–haddon his son reigned in his stead.

 ## Isaiah 38

 1. In those days was Hezekiah sick unto death.
-And Isaiah the prophet the son of Amoz came unto him, and said unto him, Thus saith the Lord, Set thine house in order: for thou shalt die, and not live.Set…: Heb.
-Give charge concerning thy house
+And Isaiah the prophet the son of Amoz came unto him, and said unto him, Thus saith the Lord, Set thine house in order: for thou shalt die, and not live.

 2. Then Hezekiah turned his face toward the wall, and prayed unto the Lord,

 3. And said, Remember now, O Lord, I beseech thee, how I have walked before thee in truth and with a perfect heart, and have done that which is good in thy sight.
-And Hezekiah wept sore.sore: Heb. with great weeping
+And Hezekiah wept sore.

 4. Then came the word of the Lord to Isaiah, saying,